 - Update the schedule as it changes

-Use an Event App for Attendee Updates
+Use a Mobile Event App for Attendee Updates

 Printed programs, large event signs, and mailed event info get outdated fast.
 By the time programs are printed, the chances that a session has been canceled or moved to a different room are high.
 That’s why event technology makes attendee updates easier – and less costly.
 Attendees will always be able to refer back to an app, a website, or an email – even if they don’t have their device.
 Giving easy access to event info helps decrease attendee stress.